| SDMS

 the SCSI bus.
 You must load it in conjunction with Microsoft's CD-ROM Extension 2.21 or

 above (MSCDEX.EXE).
-SYMCD.SYS communicates through ASPI8XX.SYS, so you must load ASPI8XX.SYS to use SYMCD.SYS.
+SYMCD.SYS communicates through ASPI8XX.SYS, so you must load ASPI8XX.SYS to use SYMCD.SYS. back to top

 Installing the

-To install the SYMCD.SYS
+SYMCD.SYS Driver To install the SYMCD.SYS

 driver, either:

-- Make an SDMS DOS driver diskette using the Build Driver
+Make an SDMS DOS driver diskette using the Build Driver

 Diskettes page.
 (Select